Crowding Out The Noise: Algorithmic Collective Action Under Differential Privacy

-Algorithmic collective action (ACA)~\citep{hardt2024aca, olson1965collectiveaction} provides a principled framework for understanding how a group of individuals, through coordinated changes in their data, can impact the behavior of deployed models.
-Prior work has provided theoretical insights under assumptions such as Bayes optimality, empirical risk minimization~\citep{hardt2024aca}, or robust optimization~\citep{bendov2024rolelearningaca}, offering an informed view of how these assumptions can affect the effectiveness of collective action on model behavior.
-However, the interaction between the actions of coordinated users and privacy-preserving techniques employed by the model owners remains largely unexplored.
+Algorithmic collective action (\aca) \cite{hardt2024aca, olson1965collectiveaction} provides a principled framework for understanding how a group of individuals, through coordinated changes in their data, can impact the behavior of deployed models.
+For instance, consider a scenario where job applicants subject to an automated skill-profiling algorithm coordinate to insert a shared keyword, such as a standardized formatting tag, in their resume.
+By planting this signal, the collective aims to shift the model's learned associations, increasing the likelihood that the algorithm categorizes their profiles under a sought-after skill designation.
+Prior work has provided theoretical insights under assumptions such as Bayes optimality, empirical risk minimization \cite{hardt2024aca}, or robust optimization \cite{bendov2024rolelearningaca}, offering an informed view of how these assumptions can affect the effectiveness of collective action on model behavior.
+However, the interaction between the actions of coordinated users and privacy-preserving techniques employed by model owners remains largely unexplored.

-In this paper, we investigate this intersection, focusing on Differential Privacy (DP), a widely used method for protecting individual-level data through the injection of calibrated noise into the learning process.
-In particular, we study the application of differential privacy in deep learning settings through Differentially Private Stochastic Gradient Descent (DPSGD), a common approach for preserving privacy during model training.
-Motivated by strengthening of regulatory frameworks and growing consumer demand for privacy guarantees, we seek to understand how differential privacy affects algorithm's responsiveness to collective action and success rate of such interventions.
+In this paper, we investigate this intersection, focusing on Differential Privacy (\dpx), a widely used mathematical framework for protecting individual-level data through the injection of calibrated noise into the learning process.
+In particular, we study the application of differential privacy in deep learning settings through Differentially Private Stochastic Gradient Descent (\dpsgd), a common approach for preserving privacy during model training.
+Motivated by the strengthening of regulatory frameworks and the growing consumer demand for privacy guarantees, we seek to understand how differential privacy affects the learning algorithm's responsiveness to collective action and the likelihood of success of such interventions.